WPManageNinja/fluent-smtp/readme.txt

 * Super fast UI powered by VueJS

 Most importantly, This is plugin is free and always will be free.
-👉 <a href="https://fluentsmtp.com/why-we-build-fluentsmtp-plugin/">Read Why it's 100% free (always)</a> 👈
+👉 <a href="https://fluentsmtp.com/why-we-built-fluentsmtp-plugin/">Read Why it's 100% free (always)</a> 👈

 == How does Fluent SMTP works ==
-Fluent SMTP improves your WordPress mail by intercepting the <code>wp_mail</code> and then connect with your email service providers and make sure the deliverability.
+Fluent SMTP improves your WordPress mail by intercepting the <code>wp_mail</code> and then connecting with your email service providers to ensure deliverability.
 It uses a direct email service API to send emails faster and securely.
 It means emails are sent using the provider’s direct API.
 For your native SMTP connections, It uses the proper host, port, and credentials to send your WP Mails.

 Fluent SMTP also logs (optional) your emails so you can check anytime and see your site health.
-You can also resend your failed emails or resend any previous emails that you want.
+You can also resend your failed emails or resend any previous emails that you need.

 == 🎉 AMAZON SES (Native API Connection) ==
 With Fluent SMTP SES Connection, you get the powerful, low-cost, high deliverability managed infrastructure from Amazon.
 With the support of Fluent SMTP, it's super easy to set up and configure Amazon SES API and send all your WordPress emails.
 The integration is with amazon's latest SES API so your emails will be delivered faster and the right way.